DavidBistron/TicketParser/README.md

 # TicketParser
-Small application for analysing text
+Small application for analysing emails with sentiment analysis, using spacy for NER and TextBlob for sentiment analysis.